euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Results
 --------------

+As with many unsupervised methods, the evaluation can be difficult and the quality of the visualizations is hard to quantify.
+The goal of this section is, therefore, to introduce relevant use cases and illustrate how the technique can be applied.

-The flow described in the previous section is applied to different revisions of Wikipedia articles.
+The flow described in the previous section can be applied to different revisions of Wikipedia articles.
 For this, a convenience sample of the most popular articles in 2013 from the English Wikipedia was used.
 For each article, the last revision from the 31st of December 2013 and the most recent revision on the 26th of May 2015 were collected.
 The assumption was that popular articles will attract sufficient changes to be interesting to compare.
 The list of the most popular Wikipedia articles includes Facebook, Game of Thrones, the United States, and World War 2.

 The article on Game of Thrones was deemed especially illustrative for the task of comparing the topics in a text, as the storyline of the TV show developed between the two different snapshot dates as new characters were introduced.
 Other characters became less relevant and were removed from the article.
 The article on World War 2 was especially interesting as one of the motivations for the topic tool is to find subtle changes in data.